 Figure 12: Selecting large demands in an area: (1) select everything in the area (2) change the constraint to optional, so they appear in the table (3) filter the table and (4) use the table selection checkbox to select what is in the table.

-Figure 13: Selecting all the connectors in an area (paths added by THERMOS to join up buildings): (1) select everything in the area (2) click the path type to select only paths (3) click the Connector classification to select only connectors.
+Figure 13: Selecting all the connectors in an area (paths added by THERMOS to join up buildings): (1) select everything in the area (2) click the path type to select only paths (3) click the Connector category to select only connectors.

 Figure 14: Select a whole street: (1) select everything (2) click the path type to narrow down the names list (3) click the street's name to select only paths with that name.
 Zoom button to zoom in to it.